Cascoda/cascoda-sdk/docs/dev/lwm2m-over-thread.md

 To test Wakaama without setting up a local server, the publicly hosted [Leshan](https://github.com/eclipse/leshan) server and bootstrap server can be used.
 Leshan is an open-source LWM2M stack, written in Java.

-The publicly hosted Leshan server is IPv4 only, but the Thread Border Router runs a [NAT64](https://en.wikipedia.org/wiki/NAT64) service to facilitate communication from the IPv6-only Thread network to the IPv4-only server.
-The Thread node carries out [DNS64](https://tools.ietf.org/html/rfc6147) locally in order to obtain the suitable NAT64 IPv6 address of the server.

 The URL of the example Leshan LWM2M server is ``coaps://leshan.eclipseprojects.io:5684``, and the web interface is hosted at https://leshan.eclipseprojects.io/.
 The URL of the example Leshan bootstrap server is